Too broke to buy a lift but

 ![]() Marks are shown for rear cuts on Dakota main-leafs.
 Front bushings were marked for cut off right at other 'eye' which lined up pretty much spot-on w/ XJ front eye with center pin hole aligned. |

-![]() A $15 Harbour Freight 4" grinder makes easy work of all 4 eyes in 15 minutes.
-You could use a sawzall but you'd miss out on the thrill of having sparks shoot up your pants leg.
-Be sure to wear safety glasses! |
+![]() A $15 Harbor Freight 4" grinder makes easy work of all 4 eyes in 15 minutes, if you don't have a Harbor Freight near you try one of these 4" angle grinders Be sure to wear safety glasses! |

 ![]() Cut all four eyes on the marks and clean up the cuts while you have the grinder handy.
 For style points, slap some rattle can paint on the cuts. |